wdonovanseid/PierreMarket.Solution/README.md

 This is an Epicodus Friday Project in using Authentication with Identity to create a MVC Web Application to market Pierre's sweet and savory treats.

+### Seeded Admin

+The email for the seeded Admin is: "admin@pierremarket.local" The password for the seeded Admin is: "NotSecure123!!"

 ## Setup/Installation

 ### Project from GitHub